Person standing behind a display of jewelry at an event.

 And that’s now my passion.
 Bringing you unconventional, timeless pieces.
 So you can feel sexy and confident with jewelry that’s an expression of you.

 Lord Violet is a subversive yet femme jewelry line, influenced by alternative subculture.
-I meticulously handcraft these statement pieces in small batches out of my studio in Montreal.
-Dark, edgy, and luxurious, these brass statement pieces push boundaries and challenge the status quo.
+I meticulously handcraft these statement pieces in small batches out of my Montreal studio.
+Dark, edgy, and luxurious, this brass jewelry pushes boundaries and challenges the status quo.

 Lord Violet acknowledges that we are on the traditional and unceded territory of the Kanien'kehá:ka (Mohawk).
 Tiotia:ke (the island called "Montréal"), is a historical gathering place for many Indigenous nations.
 It continues to be home to a diverse population of Indigenous peoples and communities, which are vital to our prosperity.